gvwilson/fiction/santas/index.md

 "How about you put that back and come with me?" she suggested.

+Thirty seconds,
+three corners,
-Thirty seconds and three corners later the corridor brought them to a ladder with eight brass rungs that had been polished to silver in patches by use.
+and a dozen closed doors later, the corridor brought them to a ladder with eight brass rungs that had been polished to silver in patches by use.
 Finner clambered up into the murmur and bustle of